scikit-learn/enhancement_proposals/slep006/proposal.rst

     >>> grid = GridSearchCV(log_reg_no_weights, ...)
     >>> grid.fit(X, , sample_weight=sw)

+Note that a meta-estimator will raise an error if the user passes a metadata which is not requested by any of the child objects of the meta-estimator.

 Third-party estimators will need to adopt this SLEP in order to support metadata routing, while the dunder syntax is deprecated.
 Our implementation will provide developer APIs to trigger warnings and errors as described above to help with adopting this SLEP.

 Alternatives
 ------------